dndplayer/dnd-player/DEV.md

 Functionality over form - I.E. get something working before making it nice to look at or nice to use.

+## Routing

+My initial thought was that something like this probably didn't need routing I.E. React-Router or something similar.
+I've since realised it may be useful even though most of the interface is just 1 page because it could allow us to do popout char sheets (potentially) similar to Roll20 as well as other possible interesting use cases.

 ## Architecture

 - Could it be serverless?